PocketVPS/vps-connect-extension/README.md

-# 🐾 Proxy Pet
+# 🚀 VPS Connect

-Chrome extension for managing proxy connections with JWT authentication.
+Chrome extension for easy one-click connection to your VPS server with JWT authentication.

 ## ✨ Features

 - 🔐 JWT Authentication
-- 🚀 One-click proxy toggle
+- 🚀 One-click server connection
-- 🎯 Selective proxying (all sites or whitelist only)
+- 🎯 Selective routing (all sites or selected sites only)
 - 📋 Whitelist management with wildcard support
 - 🔔 Visual status indicator